psi4/psi4/doc/sphinxman/source/sapt.rst

 running the SAPT module.
 As already mentioned above, the SAPT0 module for open-shell cases can also use exact integrals for all terms except for dispersion.
-In practice, density fitting is considerably faster and introduce negligible errors, thus it is the preferred method for open-shell cases as well.
+In practice, density fitting is considerably faster and introduces negligible errors, thus it is the preferred method for open-shell cases as well.

 Below, you can find a minimum example of open-shell SAPT0 computation. ::